marektimura/turbo-fortnight/README.md

 ## Observability

-Explain how metrics are pushed to Grafana - custom actuator metrics, micrometer, etc.

-Table of custom metrics

-TODO: processing time

-Live report can be generated from logs.

-Widget ideas:
+As mentioned in the Components section, Grafana will be used as an observability platform.
+Micrometer and Prometheus can be used as an observability facade and metrics scraper respectively.

+Account service will expose custom metrics (per time deposit product) via actuator such as:
+- available count
+- denied application count

+Metrics will be visualized in Grafana.
+Some widget ideas include:
-- available count simple display
+- simple display of available count per product
-- available count burndown chart
+- burndown chart of available count per product
-- kafka lag per partition
+- total applications per product
 - denied applications per product
 - time histogram of applications
+- kafka lag per partition

+Additionally, a live report of sales can be visualised by filtering logs related to successful openings of time deposit accounts.
+Logs matching a certain pattern can be aggregated and provide number of account openings for a relative time period (e.g. last 15 minutes).

 # Open problems

-- How to configure time deposit plans - assumption is that for each week a new set of configurations is set up by business owner
 - Customer can apply multiple times for a single product (there is no business requirement prohibiting that)
-- One of the business requirement states that the account should be immediately available - this solution does not honor that
+- One of the business requirement states that the account should be _immediately_ available - this solution does not guarantee that